DETAILED ACTION

 a plunger rod (20)

-a plunger holder (35) comprising a radial recess (column 11, line 29: notch), where the plunger holder radially engages the plunger rod and where plunger rod holder is biased in the proximal direction (Figure 15)
+a plunger holder (35) comprising a radial recess (column 11, line 29: notch), wherein the plunger holder radially engages the plunger rod and wherein the plunger rod holder is biased in a proximal direction (Figure 15)

-an inner body (50) surrounding the plunger holder and comprising a radially flexible gripping member (51) that engages the radial recess holding the plunger holder in a fixed axial position (Figure 9)
+an inner body (50) surrounding the plunger holder and comprising a radially flexible gripping member (51) that engages the radial recess holding the plunger holder in a fixed axial position (Figure 9), wherein the inner body has an inner (53) and an outer sleeve (labeled in Figure 6 above) arranged concentrically

-wherein the sleeve has a radial opening (46) arranged proximally relative to the blocking wall, where the radial opening aligns axially with the gripping member when the sleeve is in the second position such that the gripping member flexes radially outwards releasing the plunger holder to move axially (Figures 12-15)
+wherein the movable sleeve has a radial opening (46) arranged proximally relative to the blocking wall, wherein the radial opening aligns axially with the gripping member when the movable sleeve is in the second position such that the gripping member flexes radially outwards releasing the plunger holder to move axially (Figures 12-15)

 In regards to claim 20, Bostrom et al teaches wherein the blocking wall exerts a radially inward directed force caused by engagement with an inside surface of the housing (Figure 9).